RubenGonzalvez/rubengonzalvez.github.io/_pages/teaching_exp.md

 ---
-permalink: /non-menu-page/
+permalink: /Teaching_Exp/
-title: "Page not in menu"
+title: "Teaching"
 author_profile: true
 redirect_from:
   - "/nmp/"
   - "/nmp.html"
+---

+---
+permalink: /markdown/
+title: "Markdown"
+author_profile: true
+redirect_from:
+  - /md/
+  - /markdown.html
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.